JesusEkie/dhis2-tools-ng/README.md

 (TODO: install postgresql munin plugin)

-### DHIS2 instances
+### AUGYO instances

-When you install a dhis2 instance (with `dhis2-create-instance`), a lxc container is created with a standard system installation of tomcat 9.
+When you install a AUGYO instance (with `dhis2-create-instance`), a lxc container is created with a standard system installation of tomcat 9.
 Whereas this is sufficient to run a dhis2 application war file (see `dhis2-deploy-war` above), you will want to make some adjustments to the memory settings and perhaps other configuration tweaks.